 EAFIT University (now only in Medellin)

 EAFIT was recommended to me by a colleague.
 They employ the communicative method of teaching Spanish and are the only institution to be certificated by the Instituto Cervantes de Espana (the Cervantes Institute would be the Spanish equivalent of the British Council), a testament to the quality of the course.
 Unfortunately, as of August 2016 I have been informed that Spanish classes are no longer offered at the Bogotá campus; this may still be an option if you’re planning to spend some time in Medellín though.

 Other Spanish-learning options which may be worth investigating include:

 Based on a number of bad reviews from different people, I’d avoid:

 Colombian Spanish has put together a more extensive directory of places to learn Spanish in Colombia, which will be useful especially if you’re not planning to stay in Bogota.

 Have you ever studied Spanish in Colombia?
 Is there a particular language school you’d recommend?
-Please let us know in the comment section, or message me via the Contact Form!
+Please let readers know in the comments section!

 If you have found this blog informative or entertaining and would like to support How to Bogotá, you can now buy me a digital cup of coffee!